I'm not the Immortal Artist. You are

 Lost in the Space of my Mind - An Artists Brainstorming Exercise

 The Cube is a brainstorming mind game that I've used throughout my life.
-It was initially created as a problem solving method that I developed for myself, but over the years its become a primary source for brainstorming my creativity and assisting me in developing new and unusual ideas for my art.
+It was initially created as a problem solving method that I developed for myself, but over the years its become a primary source for brainstorming and creativity.
+Its assisted me in developing new and unusual ideas for my art.

 I begin by imagining a simple three dimensional cube in my mind.
 On the surface of the cube I place information about the problem I am currently trying to solve.
 Each side is devoted to a different aspect of the problem.
 Once I've filled the cube with what I know, I set it to spinning slowly in my minds eye.